geekorlife/brightplanreact/README.md

 Error ``Could not run adb reverse:``

+In this case, your are trying to install the debug apk on an Android version less than 5.0 .
-In this case, the app launch but with a red screen and with this message: ''Could not connect to the server'' You can change how to laod the file on the app.
+The app is launching but with a red screen and with this message: ''Could not connect to the server''.

+You have to change how to load the file on the debug app.
 Shake your phone until the dev menu appears.
-Click on ''Dev Settings'' and on ''Debug server host & port for device'' and enter the ip address of the machine who is running the react native CLI like that:
+Click on ``Dev Settings`` and on ``Debug server host & port for device``.

+Enter the ip address of the machine who is running the react native CLI like that:
 ``X.X.X.X:8081``

 ## Launch the web app
+First, install Webpack:
+``npm install webpack -g``

 Two solutions.

 1. Use the webpack Hot dev server: